The Savanna is the direct replacement from Noble Audio for the Classic 4 and sports a new design and a few nice tonal tweaks. It is priced at $499.

 To read more about Noble Audio products we reviewed on Headfonics click here.

 Nearly 18 months ago I reviewed the Noble 4 Classic and felt it was an excellent tool in a reviewer’s arsenal of reference earphones or IEMs.
 It’s pretty neutral and very transparent with a little treble energy, just the type of IEM I like to try when testing portable amps and DACs.

-Well fast forward 2016 and Noble Audio have refreshed their universal lineup with a radical new design, new color schemes, and a tweak here and there on the tuning for much the same prices as before.
+Well, fast forward 2016 and Noble Audio have refreshed their universal lineup with a radical new design, new color schemes, and a tweak here and there on the tuning for much the same prices as before.
 Now I could have grabbed the Katana, their flagship, but for me, the sweet spot had to be the 4 Classic replacement, now called the Savanna.
-First I get to a valid point of comparison and second if the description of linear is true then we might just have an excellent replacement of the 4C for future referencing.
+First I get to a valid point of comparison and second if the description of linear is true then we might just have an excellent replacement of the 4C for future reference.

 What Is The Pitch?

 Nothing stands still and for a company renowned for design and having the ear of the average audiophile it stands to reason Noble would revisit their lineup and keep it fresh to stay competitive.
-The IEM market nowadays is a plethora of invention and not to be outdone Noble have put in a very new design that stands out for their new universal lineup as well as position each new universal IEM as answering a question of sorts to what is the best type of sound for a particular genre or preference.
+The IEM market nowadays is a plethora of invention and not to be outdone Noble has put in a very new design that stands out for their new universal lineup as well as position each new universal IEM as answering a question of sorts to what is the best type of sound for a particular genre or preference.

 The lineup feels far more focused now than before with a really strong description of what each IEM does.
 The Savanna, whilst not having a word by word reproduction of the old 4C description does have a strong nod as to where it is being pitched as being along similar lines: